 D.O./Master of Science in Clinical Nutrition (M.S.)

-An applicant must have successfully matriculated and completed their first year at the College of Osteopathic Medicine, as well as have the College of Osteopathic Medicine’s approval to apply for the program.
-See the Master of Science in Clinical Nutrition (M.S.) program for additional information regarding its requirements and curriculum.
+An applicant, to either program, must have successfully matriculated and completed their first year at the College of Osteopathic Medicine, as well as have the College of Osteopathic Medicine’s approval to apply for the program.
+See the Master of Science in Clinical Nutrition (M.S.) program and the Advanced Certificate in Nutrition for Healthcare Providers (A.C.) program for additional information regarding requirements and curriculum.